pedro-zawadniak-adi/zephelin/docs/source/configuration.md

   -h, --help  show this help message and exit
 ```

-For example, to enable the memory usage tracing:
+For example, to enable the memory usage tracing, use the command:

 ```
 west zpl-debug-config build/zephyr/zephyr.elf mem_usage_trace enable